 A study of the principles whereby we understand, explain, apply, and live God's word.
 Provides an understanding of how the Bible came to be and introduces the basic principles and skills required to interpret it accurately.
 The emphasis will be on the understanding and application of scripture to today's world.
 This class is a prerequisite for all upper-division Bible and Theology classes.
-(Prerequisite: ENGLIDIa)
+This is a writing intensive course and has the WPA imbedded.
+(Prerequisite: ENGL101A)

-New Testament Exposition (F)
+BIBL350 3 units New Testament Exposition (F)

 This is a course of study about the exegesis and exposition of the epistles of the New Testament.
 A method of both researching epistolary texts and communicating them expositionally in contemporary venues will be explored and implemented.
 Attention will also be paid to the place of prayer and the practice of the principles of spiritual authority in the character development of the expositor.
+(Prerequisite: BIBL249 or BIBL349)